16 Environmentally Friendly Office Space Ideas

 If you want an environmentally friendly office space design, it’s going to take more than just a green HVAC system and reusable pens.
 Implementing these five green practices within your company on a daily basis will have a positive, long-term impact on the environment.

-- Power Down at Night – Offices waste a lot of energy when machines are shut off but still plugged in.
+Offices waste a lot of energy when people shut off machines but not plug them out.
 Standby power is unnecessary and costs you money.
 Having your entire company unplug at the end of the night is difficult to implement.
 But a program like NightWatchman can automatically shut down unused devices at night and save companies thousands on their energy bill.

 Being more environmentally conscience doesn’t mean you have to dust off your bike and ride to work (but it’s a great start!).
 There are plenty of things you can do at the office to make your life more environmentally friendly.
 Change a few office behaviors and swap out wasteful products for cleaner alternatives and you’ll be making an impact in no time.